How To Reduce My Risk Of Developing Alzheimer's Disease: Tips And Techniques

 Typically, people with Alzheimer’s disease first experience difficulties with their memory.
 They may have a hard time selecting words and lose some ability to speak fluently.
 Over time, the symptoms increase and become more severe.
 There are treatments to slow the progression of some Alzheimer’s symptoms, but there is no known cure for this condition.
 Eventually, people with Alzheimer's may lose their ability to care for themselves independently.

-How to prevent Alzheimer's disease by alleviating risk factors
+Is it possible to prevent Alzheimer’s Disease by alleviating risk factors?

 Current research has not found any specific underlying causes for the brain changes that occur in people living with Alzheimer's.
 Genetics, particularly certain mutations, and environmental factors both appear to contribute to the development of Alzheimer's disease.